Yostina-Romani/SpendWise_API/README.md

 dotnet run

-The API will start locally according to the configured application URL.
+The API will start according to the configured application URL.

 8. Run the Frontend